mossprescott/pynand/alt/scheme/README.md

 For simplicity, ribs are stored as described in the paper, three words each.

-**TODO**: The high bit of each word is used as a tag to identify whether the word points to a rib.
+The high bit of each "object" word is used as a tag to identify whether the word points to a rib or represents an unboxed integer.
+- Any word with the high bit set is the address of a rib in memory, divided by three and negated.
-- A word with the high bit set is a 15-bit signed integer value.
+- A word with the high bit unset contains a signed integer value in the low 15 bits.
 To recover an ordinary 16-bit value when needed, bit 14 is copied to bit 15.
-For many operations, it's sufficient to treat values as unsigned and just make sure to set the high bit if it might have been cleared (e.g. due to overflow.)
+For many operations it's sufficient to treat values as unsigned and just make sure to clear the high bit if it could have become set due to overflow.
-- A word with the high bit unset is the address of a rib in memory, treated as unsigned and divided by three, so that every possible rib address fits in the range of 15-bit unsigned values.
+- Small integer values that are part of the encoding of ribs are left as is.
+This includes the types of values, instruction opcodes, length of strings and vectors, the number of args for closures/procs, and slot numbers.

+Therefore, for the purposes of garbage collection, only negative values are identified as pointers that need to be traced.

 Note: Ribbit's C implementation uses the *low* bit to tag integers, but that's not practical on this CPU, which does not provide a right-shift instruction.
 Masking off the high bit can be done efficiently.
-On the other hand, rib addresses only ever need to be generated incrementally so we only need the `extract` operation: multiply by 3 (with two "+" instructions.)
+On the other hand, rib addresses only ever need to be generated incrementally so we only need the `extract` operation: multiply by -3 (with two "+" instructions and one "negate".)

-Future:
-- really squeeze the bits and get each rib into 2 words.
-If possible, this saves 33% of the space, and adds a *lot* of cycles to decode the bits in the interpreter.
-And it might mean reducing the maximum number of ribs that can be addressed, which defeats the purpose.

 ## Initialization